SimonHaasnoot/WayOfWork/README.md

 At Macaw we standardized our way of working where we strive for code quality, readability and quick project onboarding.
 This document will help you, the awesome Macaw employee, get up to speed and teach you in understanding our **way of work**.

+More info can also be found in our repo [FE WoW Macaw](https://macawdevops.visualstudio.com/_git/WoW-MI?path=%2Fsrc%2FFrontend).
 ## Document build-up

 * Editor